Summer Growing Tips for Gardens and Containers

 Grooming:

 Some annuals do not require deadheading, like Wave Petunias and Mini Trailing Petunias (Calibrachoa), but still benefit from occasionally pinching back older stems.
 Remove a few random branches from various spots on the plant every 2 to 3 weeks to encourage new growth and ensure you have fresh blooms all season long.
-This method can be beneficial for most trailing varieties in baskets and planters.
+This method can also be beneficial for most trailing varieties in hanging baskets and planters.

 Relaxing: